 - Never Accepted in His Hometown: Downplayed.
 Augustus isn't outright rejected from everyone in his home, but after many bad things happen to others when he's around them, many of the residents don't want to be around him.
 It ends up with him running away from home since he feels that everyone hates him.

-- The Old North Wind: The Winds of Winter are three malicious winds (and their "friend" Jack Frost, who is depicted as a tiny crystalline creature) flying over the land and covering it with ice and snow, while singing about how they enjoy making people suffer in the cold.
+- The Old North Wind: The Winds of Winter are three malicious winds (and their "friend" Frost, who is depicted as a tiny crystalline creature) flying over the land and covering it with ice and snow, while singing about how they enjoy making people suffer in the cold.

 - Platonic Life-Partners: Augustus and Scruffy probably because he's a swan and she's a mouse.